 The two main models for software project outsourcing are Managed team model and Project-based model.

 Managed team model

 In the managed team model, project ownership is shared between the client and the outsourced agency.
-Think about this model as part way between traditional staff augmentation and the project-based model we’ll talk about below.
+Think about this model as part way between software team augmentation and the project-based model we’ll talk about below

 Typically the hired team reports to the client’s PM, CTO, or other project owner.
 Exact delegation of project management will be determined by the teams early on, but the idea is to equally share ownership of the project.

 This is a great model to use when:

 - You want to maintain control of the decision making.